Gunner40/QR-code-component/README.md

 ### Continued development

 I need to start using css grid on future challenges.
-I also need to revise React and start using that too.
+I also need to revise React and start using that.

 ### Useful resources